habibcodes/therapify/README.md

 ## Search Practitioners

-Patients can search for a Practitioner, see their details and rates, and proceed to request an appointmetn.
+Patients can search for a Practitioner, see their details and rates, and proceed to request an appointment.

 !["search practitioner"](https://github.com/habibcodes/therapify/blob/master/images/search.gif?raw=true)